-Records & Archives can arrange for the offsite storage of your records with a third party provider.
+Records & Archives can arrange for the offsite storage of your records with our approved storage provider.

 Records are appraised before transfer; to determine the period of time for which they must be stored, and to register them in the University recordkeeping system, RAMS, so they remain discoverable when required.

 Records & Archives can also administer their retrieval when necessary (and subsequent return to storage) and for their eventual destruction when no longer required.

 As an alternative to storing your records offsite, you may decide to have them digitised and captured to an appropriate business system such as RAMS.

 Scanning records has no effect on the obligations for their creation, capture and management.
 However, it may be possible to destroy the source paper records as part of this process, assuming certain requirements are met.